bruceravel/demeter/documentation/Athena/hephaestus.rst

 materials.
 These XANES spectra can be access via this tool.
 You will find that this library is quite tiny at this time.
 The hope is that a future effort in an XAS standards library will take off.
-When that happens, this will be HEPHAESTUS' interface to that effort.
+When that happens, this will be :demeter:`hephaestus`' interface to that effort.

 Clicking on an element in the periodic table displays a list of all the standards in the library measured for that element.
 The disabled